 Graduate students may be eligible for financial aid if they are enrolled at least half-time (five semester hours during the academic year or three semester hours during the summer session) in a program leading to a degree at The University of Iowa.
 Students admitted as nondegree students may be eligible for some of the programs listed below.

-To apply for financial aid funds that are awarded by the Office of Student Financial Aid (OSFA), you must follow the application procedures provided in our Step-By-Step Process web page.
+To apply for financial aid funds that are offered by the Office of Student Financial Aid (OSFA), you must follow the application procedures provided in our Step-By-Step Process web page.

-Types of Graduate Student Financial Aid Awarded by UI OSFA
+Types of Graduate Student Financial Aid Offered by OSFA

 Half-Time or Full-Time Status Requirement

 Federal regulations state that a half-time or full-time graduate student is "carrying a half-time or full-time academic work-load as determined by the institution according to its own standards and practices."
-If you meet these requirements, obtain from your academic department the Half-Time Equivalency Form.
+If you meet these requirements, you should discuss with your academic department the option of utilizing the Short Hours Form.
 Your department will need to complete the form and submit it to the Registrar's Office.
 This form must be on file at the Registrar's Office before any financial aid can be applied to your University account.

 Although your academic department may consider you a half-time or full-time student, this does not mean that the Office of Student Financial Aid will use half or full-time tuition to determine your cost of attendance.
 Your cost of attendance is based on the actual tuition that you will pay.
 When applying for financial aid, be sure to inform the Office of Student Financial Aid of your actual registration hours.